nyusterndatabootcamp/book/py-fun2.md

 **Exercise.** Take the list of growth rates `g = [0.02, 0.07, 0.07]`.
 Write a list comprehension that multiplies each element by 100 to turn it into a percentage.

+Final point about this: List comprehensions are nice to use for simple cases.
+However, for more complicated situations, comprehensions be very hard to read and understand.
+Hence, a traditional ``for`` loop would be more appropriate.

 ## Defining our own functions